benslack19/benslack19.github.io/_posts/2020-08-21-credible-interval-and-math.md

 categories: [data science, statistics]
 ---

 In the [last post](https://benslack19.github.io/data%20science/statistics/prior-and-beta/), we learned about the beta distribution and why it would be a more realistic prior in the context of our problem.
 We also selected appropriate $\alpha$ and $\beta$ hyperparameters.
-Now we need to add in the data, see what kind of posterior distribution would result, and look at the [credible interval](https://en.wikipedia.org/wiki/Credible_interval).
-I was curious how the "easy" way of getting the posterior results so I work out the math as a bonus.
+Now we need to factor in the data, see what kind of posterior distribution would result, and look at the [credible interval](https://en.wikipedia.org/wiki/Credible_interval).
+I was curious how the "easy" way of getting the posterior results so I look at the math in detail.

 Let's get started!